-Diabetes causes high levels of glucose in your blood.
-This can affect the walls of your arteries, and make them more likely to develop fatty deposits (atheroma).
+High levels of glucose in your blood can damage the walls of your arteries, and make them more likely to develop fatty deposits (atheroma).

-If atheroma builds up in your coronary arteries (the arteries that supply oxygen-rich blood to your heart) you will develop coronary heart disease, which can cause heart attack and angina.
+If atheroma builds up in your coronary arteries (the arteries that supply oxygen-rich blood to your heart) you will develop coronary heart disease, which can cause angina and heart attack.

 Types of diabetes

 Type one diabetes happens when your body cannot make insulin.
-This type usually affects children and young adults, and is a result of your body’s immune system attacking the cells that produce insulin in the pancreas.
+This type most commonly affects children and young adults, and is a result of your body’s immune system attacking the cells that produce insulin in the pancreas.

-Type two diabetes occurs when your body can’t produce enough insulin or your body has become resistant to the insulin it’s producing.
-Type two diabetes is more common and tends to develop gradually as people get older – usually after the age of 40, but more and more people every year are being diagnosed at a much younger age.
+Type two diabetes occurs when your pancreas isn’t producing enough insulin or your body has become resistant to the insulin it’s producing.
+Type two diabetes is much more common than type 1 and tends to develop gradually as people get older – usually after the age of 40, but more and more people every year are being diagnosed at a much younger age.

 It's closely linked with: